 Mortgage Protection Life insurance is presented as part of the mortgage signing process with an implication that it forms part of the package.
-If you don’t apply for it, you must sign a statement declining the coverage and take on the responsibility of getting the coverage independently.
-That’s way too much pressure, you’re not given the information you really require and you’re dealing with a bank representative who is not licensed to properly understand your insurance needs and design an appropriate plan.
+If you don’t apply for it, you must sign a statement declining the coverage and take on the responsibility of getting the coverage on your own.
+That’s way too much pressure and you’re not given the information you really require.
+Even worse, the bank clerk is not licensed to properly understand your needs nor to design an appropriate plan.

-There is a convenience factor in applying for this coverage along with your mortgage, but consider the following points before you decide.
+Although there is a convenience factor in applying for mortgage protection life insurance at the bank, consider the following before you decide.
 If you have already bought mortgage life insurance from the bank, you should still read this.
-It’s never too late to make a correction that could have a profound impact on your family’s future.
+It’s never too late to make a correction that could profoundly impact your family’s future.

 We like to address the problem by listing the key questions you should be asking and frankly disclosing the answers you might hear.
 You’re not going to like this!

 7 Questions With Answers You Probably Want to Know.